cnbeining/Biligrab/README.md

     -b: Default: None
     Set the probe software.
     Biligrab supports Mediainfo and FFprobe.
-    If not set, Biligrab will detect an avalable one;
+    If not set, Biligrab will detect an available one;
-    If none of those is avalable, Biligrab will quit.
+    If none of those is available, Biligrab will quit.
     For more software support, please open an issue at https://github.com/cnbeining/Biligrab/issues/ Make sure you include a *working* command line example of this software!